Adekoreday/Korey.IO/content/blog/promise-in-javascript.md

 ## What happened in the code above :smiley:

-The above code executes a 2seconds delay first, then by 3seconds and lastly 6seconds then prints out the appropriate response.
+The above code executes a 2seconds delay first, then by 3seconds and lastly, 6seconds then prints out the appropriate response.

 ## How Did we use Promise
 First we made the delay function to return a promise as follows